Yazidism in Russia: Demographics

-Most Yazidi habit in large cities such as Saint Petersburg, Moscow or Nizhny Nowgorod among others.
-According to the Russian census in 2010, the total number of Yazidis in Russia in 2010 was 40,586.
+Most Yazidis inhabit large cities such as Saint Petersburg, Moscow or Nizhny Nowgorod among others.
+According to the 2010 Russian census, the total number of Yazidis in the country was 40,586.

 Media

-The satellite channel of Lalish TV broadcast in Kurdish from Moscow and is bankrolled by the Yazidi businessman Mirza Sloyan.
-It was launched in April 2016 and is located in the shopping mall Shengal, which takes its name from a place Yazidi live in Iraq.
+The satellite channel of Lalish TV broadcasts in Kurdish from Moscow and is bankrolled by the Yazidi businessman Mirza Sloyan.
+Launched in April 2016, the channel is located in the Shengal shopping mall, which takes its name from the Yazidi town of Shingal in Iraq.